 Base: 'Builder gel is an all-in-one, it contains a primer, a base coat, a colour and the builder gel in the mixture.
 All these ingredients mean we cut out four steps in the manicure process,' says Teleki.

 Apply BIAB: 'Next, your manicurist will apply a thin layer of BIAB polish over the natural nail.
-Once this base is evened out, it will be cured under a LED lamp.
+Once this base is evened out, it will be cured under a high quality LED lamp.
 After this sets (in and around 60 seconds) comes the next layer.
 A thick, gel-like bead of BIAB gel will be pressed onto the nail bed and shaped around the nail in one go.
 As this is thicker than traditional gel, your manicurist will take more time to ensure the coverage is thin and natural around the edge of the nail and the cuticle before curing again.'

 Refine and buff: 'After buffing again, refining and removing any dust, your manicurist can apply a layer of traditional gel polish on the top, or finish with a topcoat to add gloss.'